-Climate experts in Switzerland: 1.5 degree target is out of reach
+Climate experts in Switzerland: 1.5°C target is out of reach

 Series 10 years Paris Agreement, Episode 1: